 - Add the umbrellas and let dry.

 I Love The Rain by Margaret Park Bridges is a sweet book about relishing the wet weather instead of hiding from it.
-Two little girls are on their way home from school, one hiding under her umbrella the other tongue out loving the rain.
+Two little girls are on their way home from school, one hiding under her umbrella, the other tongue out, loving the rain.
 With a little encouragement, both girls are loving all the amazing things about rainy weather, from racing raindrops on the bus windows to comparing the sounds of the rain to tap dancers!
-Living on the rainy west coast I love books about rain and it was an instant hit with my son.
+Living on the rainy west coast, I love books about rain, and it was an instant hit with my son.

-Rainy Day Slug by Mary Palenick Colburn is a slimy story about a banana slug that makes his way from the garden through a yard, and into a house.
+Rainy Day Slug by Mary Palenick Colburn is a slimy story about a banana slug that makes his way from the garden through a yard and into a house.
 My son loved this simple book.
-When the slug makes his way into a little boy’s bedroom and eventually across his cheek, which wakes him up with a startle which my son thought was amazingly entertaining.
+When the slug makes his way into a little boy’s bedroom and eventually across his cheek, which wakes him up with a startle that my son thought was amazingly entertaining.
 We also loved the references to Seattle.
 A painting with the Space Needle and a Mariners pendant in the little boy’s room.
 I was impressed my son picked up on it.

-For more fun rainy day activities, make sure to follow me on Facebook!
+For more fun rainy-day activities, make sure to follow me on Facebook!